 - several study visits to rural businesses

 - small study-groups in a course of 20 maximum

 No former business or agricultural/food experience is required.

-The first course will run in October 2020 with subsequent editions in April and October 2021.
+The first course will run in October 2020 in an adapted, blended format to comply with Covid-safe regulations, with subsequent editions in April and October 2021.

 Who can attend?

 Any former or serving member of the armed forces or spouse who is interested in developing a follow-on career in management within the land-based sector.